For publications linked to these and other projects, please visit: Publications

 Methods: Comparative Case Studies, Spatial Analysis

-Analytical themes: Sociology of markets, rural studies, ecosystem services
+Analytical themes: Sociology of markets, political economy, rural studies

 Collaborators: INRAE-France, Cornell University